Swissbandit/RNS-Translations-and-Files/First time using Sideband.md

 read some of its Technicals and Docs,

-now decided to try out [Sideband]?
+now decided to try out Sideband[https://github.com/markqvist/Sideband]?

 ok,good.